controlshift/slate/source/includes/_authenticated_api_members.md

 }
 ```

+### Lookup

+Find a member by email address.
+Once you have obtained a member id you can use this identifier in other API calls.

+`GET /api/v1/members/lookup?email=foo@bar.com`

+### Show

 Find a member by id.
-Member ids can be discovered via a call to the lookup API.

 The `data_processing_consent` block is only present when the data processing consent feature is enabled.